bytewax/bytewax/docs/articles/getting-started/simple-example.md

 flow.capture()
 ```

-This means that whatever items are flowing through this point in the dataflow will be passed on as outp
+This means that whatever items are flowing through this point in the dataflow will be passed on as output.
-ut.
 Output is routed in different ways depending on how the dataflow is run.

 ### Running